Breakthrough Kent Denver

 As a private school serving the public good, Kent Denver believes strongly in the mission of Breakthrough Kent Denver and is proud to have the program as part of our community.

-Since 1995, Breakthrough has served more than 2,380 students and 480 young teachers from Denver.
-In 2015, 100% of Breakthrough Kent Denver seniors graduated from high school, and 96% went on to pursue a college degree.
-Additionally, 91% of Breakthrough Kent Denver teachers accepted jobs in urban schools in 2015.
+Since 1995, Breakthrough has served more than 2,670 students and 520 young teachers from Denver.
+In 2065, 100% of Breakthrough Kent Denver seniors graduated from high school, and 89% went on to pursue a college degree.
+Ninety-one percent of Breakthrough Kent Denver teachers accepted jobs in urban schools in 2015.

 “This summer we read 'House on Mango Street,' which featured a unit on the significance of names and why they are important to each person’s culture and identity.
 One boy in class explained that he and his father share the same name.
 His name is important to him because his father emigrated from Mexico, and worked so hard to give him everything he has.
 Every time he uses his name, he thinks of it as a reminder to work hard, and try to make his father proud of the person he’s become.
 In that moment I realized Breakthrough is so much bigger than me.
 I am actually the student, and I get to learn from these incredible kids every day."

-- Olivia Kirshner, Colorado State University, 1st Year Teacher
+- Olivia Kirshner, Colorado State University, first Year Teacher

-Breakthrough Kent Denver strives to provide students and teachers the tools and support necessary to facilitate their highest level of achievement by follow five paths to get students there.
+Breakthrough Kent Denver strives to provide students and teachers the tools and support necessary to facilitate their highest level of achievement by following five paths to get students there.

 - Summer Program — For six weeks during the summer, Breakthrough provides academic and leadership training to middle school students from around Denver.